coders-school/modern-cpp/module3/05-rules.md

 If you use RAII handlers (like smart pointers), all the copy and move operations will be generated (or deleted) implicitly.
 <!-- .element: class="fragment fade-in" -->

-Eg. when you have unique_ptr as your class member, copy operations of your class will be automatically blocked, but move operations will be supported.
+For example, when you have a `unique_ptr` as your class member, copy operations of your class will be automatically blocked, but move operations will be supported.
 <!-- .element: class="fragment fade-in" -->

 ___